romland/mvr-processor/README.md

 I think the density based scan is quite fast.
 That said, the way things are implemented, `epsilon` might not mean _exactly_ what you would expect.
-But as long as I am not using euclidean distance, I matters little.
+But as long as I am not using euclidean distance, it matters little.

 Stand-alone, without Xorzee, this is probably of little use to you. :-)